 Figure 5: Scatter plot displaying the cumulative biomass produced from the RQ—CUE relationship and measured from chloroform fumigation extraction method.

 Given this outcome, there are two possible scenarios which could explain this difference, either; (1) Our gas-based estimations are overestimating biomass production, or (2) the chloroform fumigation extraction is inappropriate to apply to our study given the order of magnitude increase in amendment.
 To examine these two possibilities, we compare our measurable pools of carbon below in Fig.6.
 It is clear in Fig.6 that as the mass of amended glucose increases the mass of carbon respired also increases proportionally.
-However, there is not a proportional increase in the fumigated and unfumigated extractable carbon pools, and thereby, not a proportional increase in the biomass carbon pool.
-This is particularly telling, as the unfumigated extract is thought to capture all water-soluble glucose and should increase with amendment if the remaining amendment was not taken up and metabolized.
+Further, our gas based estimations of biomass production increase proportionally with amendment (Fig. 5 & Fig. 6), whereas the results of the CFE procedure do not increase with amendment size.
 With an increase in both maximum respiration rates (Fig. 2a) and in the summed mass of CO2 respired (Fig.6), it is reasonable to assume that a proportional increase in biomass is to be expected, however the values reached through the CFE do not agree.